Pi Cycle Top

 The structural explanation is that 2021 was the first cycle with a bifurcated peak structure rather than a single blow-off.
 After the April top reset the moving averages, the 111-day MA could not re-accelerate fast enough to break above 2 · 350-day MA on the second leg — the second leg was higher in price but lower in momentum.
 That is the same reason the indicator has not fired on the 2024 or 2025 ATHs: this cycle is even less momentum-driven than the second half of 2021.
 Whether that pattern continues is the live question for any reader holding the chart open through 2026.

 The 111-day and 350-day windows are post-hoc fits.
-Swift selected them because they aligned with the prior cycle peaks — not because of any structural derivation.
+Swift selected them because they aligned with the 2013 and 2017 cycle peaks — not because of any structural derivation.
 The π-trivia is rounding: 350 ÷ 111 ≈ 3.153.
-The same caveat applies to every band-and-window indicator on this site, but Pi Cycle's reliance on two narrow window sizes makes the recalibration risk especially visible when the signal misses.
+With only four complete cycles to fit, two of those windows defining the signal, the danger is that the tuning describes the past more than it predicts the future.
+The recalibration risk is sharper here than for band models because the entire signal hangs on two narrow integer window sizes.

 It is silent on cycle bottoms.
 Pi Cycle does not have a paired bottoming signal — the down-cross direction is not a published trigger.
-A reader using it for accumulation timing has to pair it with something else (the 200-week MA touchdown, MVRV-Z below 0.1, the “deep capitulation” band on Rainbow).
+A reader using it for accumulation timing has to pair it with something else: the 200-week MA touchdown, MVRV-Z below 0.1, or the deep-capitulation band on the Rainbow.
 Pi Cycle answers the cycle-top question; bottom timing belongs to a different chart.

 Frequently asked